Dynamics of Schwarz reflections: the mating phenomena: Geometrically finite maps in the circle-and-cardioid family

 By Corollary~\ref{att_para_count}, a hyperbolic or parabolic map $F_a$ has a unique (super-)attracting or parabolic cycle, and the basin of attraction of this cycle coincides with all of $\Int{K_a}$.
 Moreover, Proposition~\ref{fatou_critical} implies that $a\in\cC(\mathcal{S})\setminus\{-\frac{1}{12}\}$.

-\textbf{E}xamples. i) The simplest hyperbolic map in $\cC(\mathcal{S})$ is $a=0$ (see Figure~\ref{schwarz_basilica}(right)).
+Examples. i) The simplest hyperbolic map in $\cC(\mathcal{S})$ is $a=0$.
 The critical orbit of the corresponding map is given by $0\leftrightarrow\infty$, so the map has a super-attracting cycle.
 This map is the analogue of the Basilica anti-polynomial $\overline{z}^2-1$.